SingleStepTests/ARM7TDMI/README.md

 ### The top-level keys are "initial," "final," "opcodes," "transactions," and "base_addr."

 ### base_addr
-Is the location in RAM where opcode[0] is located.
+Is the location in RAM where opcode is located.
 Just the base address of the test.

 ### Initial and final are the same format.
 They contain the initial and final state of all relevant registers in the CPU.
 Initial is what the CPU is set to before executing the instruction, and final is what all the same registers contain afterward.